facelessuser/pymdown-extensions/docs/src/markdown/extensions/blocks/plugins/admonition.md

 ////
 ///

-If desired, you can attach a class to an admonition using the the option `type`.
+If desired, you can attach a class to an admonition using the option `type`.
 If type is set, a class with that name will be added, and if there is no title, the class name will be used as the title: `note` -> `Note`.

 ```text title="Admonition"
 /// admonition | Some title